magento/devdocs/guides/v2.2/cloud/project/project-upgrade.md

 1. Save the file.
 Do not commit or push changes to your branch yet.

+1. Continue with the upgrade process.

 ## Upgrading the Magento application

-Review the [Magento technology stack requirements]({{ site.baseurl }}/guides/v2.2/install-gde/system-requirements-tech.html) before upgrading your Magento application.
+Review the [Magento technology stack requirements]({{page.baseurl}}install-gde/system-requirements-tech.html) before upgrading your Magento application.

 ### Back up the database